mamunr412/Astronaut-training/README.md

  [ Simple React Education website](https://react-education-site.netlify.app/).

 ## Simple Education Website

-In the project i try to give some spacial course about Astronaut training
+In the project i try to give some spacial course about Astronaut training.

 ### Traning discripton
 In this website i share astronaut training to help people are interesting to this topic.